MaleficCompose/MaleficNavigation/README.md

 ### 5. Initialize RouteManager

 Initialize the `RouteManager` in your `main` function.
 The `ConfigLoader` should be of the same type as your routes file.
 You can create your own by implementing the interface.
+The `NavWindow` is a completely set up Window for PreCompose on Desktop coming from [MaleficComponents](https://github.com/MaleficCompose/MaleficComponents), but you can use a regular Window or other composable as long as PreCompose is still set up properly.
 Make sure to reference the `routes.yaml` (or whatever other config format you use) file in one way or another, with this being a beginner's example:

 ```kotlin
 fun main() = application {